 4. Visit at the right time of day

 Remarkably over 1.5 million people visit Keukenhof each year and this means it can get extremely busy, particularly on the weekend.
 To avoid the crowds, it’s best to visit on a weekday, either early in the morning or in the afternoon.
-The gardens are open every day from 8:00 a.m. to 7:30 p.m.
+The gardens are open every day from 8:00 am to 7:00 pm.
+When you book your tickets you’ll have to choose a time slot.
+Make sure to enter during your booked time slot, and after that, you can stay as long as you like.

 5. Research how to get there beforehand

-Keukenhof is located in the small town of Lisse which lies 30 kilometers to the southwest of Amsterdam.
-To get to the gardens from the capital you can either hop on a bus or train, take the car or even cycle there if you feel like it!
-As the nearby roads and parking lots can get quite full as well as the buses and trains themselves, many people opt to take a full-day tour to avoid all the hassle.
-This way there is no need to worry about train times and parking space.
+Keukenhof is located in the small town of Lisse which lies 18 miles (30km) southwest of Amsterdam.
+To get to the gardens from the capital you can either hop on a bus or train, take the car or even cycle there if you feel like it!.
+However, keep in mind that the roads get busy and parking lots fill up quickly, while buses and trains are very crowded.
+In which case, we recommend opting for a full day tour with transport included so you can relax and avoid the hassle.

 6. Buy your tickets in advance

 Another great way to save time and make the most of your visit is to buy your ticket online and avoid the queues.
-Some combination tickets also include public transport alongside the entrance fee.
+Tickets are also cheaper online than if you buy them at the ticket office.
+Some combination tickets include public transport alongside the entrance fee.

 View this post on Instagram